kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ## Containerization

 Containerization is a lightweight virtualization method that packages applications and their dependencies into self-contained units called containers which enables efficient resource usage, rapid deployment, and easy scaling compared to VMs (virtual machines).
-The gain over traditional VMs is that the workloads are processes with some lightwight OS (operating system) APIs for compatibility instead of full-blown OSs so this way they share a [common kernel](https://learn.microsoft.com/en-us/virtualization/windowscontainers/about/containers-vs-vm) (of the host OS) which achieves the benefitial properties.
+The gain over traditional VMs is that the workloads are processes with some lightwight OS (operating system) APIs (application programming interfaces) for compatibility instead of full-blown OSs so this way they share a [common kernel](https://learn.microsoft.com/en-us/virtualization/windowscontainers/about/containers-vs-vm) of the host OS which achieves the benefitial properties.

 ### Kubernetes